 The three most common reasons for enrolments being assessed as non-compliant were:

 - No auditable contact for the past three years (Not re-enrolled)

 Rapid Rēhita addresses all of these avoidable issues.

 The completed enrolment form is sent straight to your practice's email inbox - this saves you having to chase down paper forms.
 The online enrolment platform has must complete fields for the minimum data set required for an enrolment form to be valid.
 This means you won't be penalised for a patient forgetting to tick a box, or sign their name.

-Eligibility and Entitlement - Patients can't complete a form without declaring why there are eligible and entitled to enrol.
+Eligibility and Entitlement - Patients can't complete a form without declaring why they are eligible and entitled to enrol.
 In addition to this, documentation like visas can be uploaded alongside the enrolment form, by the patient.
 This means the practice is able to access the patient's proof of eligibility easily.

 Re-enrolments - easily solved by sending a bulk text to all patients who haven't been seen in the last 3 years.
 In the text, include a link to your practice online enrolment form, which includes a re-enrolment option.
 This gives the patient (and the practice) a change to update contact and eligibility details, and get re-enrolled with a new enrolment form being sent to the practice's inbox.